German philosophy: Dietzgen

-Joseph Dietzgen was a German leatherworker and social democrat, who independently developed a number of questions of philosophy and came to conclusions very close to the dialectical materialism of Marx and Engels.
-After the revolution of 1848 he emigrated to America and in 1864 in search of work, he went to Russia.
-Working in a tannery in St. Petersburg, Dietzgen devoted all his leisure time to works in the field of philosophy, political economy and socialism.
-In Russia he wrote a large philosophical treatise, The Essence of the Mental Labor of Man, a review of the first volume of Capital by Karl Marx.
-In 1869 Dietzgen returned to Germany, and then moved again to America, where he wrote his philosophical works Excursions of a Socialist in the Field of the Theory of Knowledge and Acquisition of Philosophy.
+Joseph Dietzgen (1828–1888) independently came to conclusions very close to those of Marx and Engels.
+(Note: While sometimes critical, Marx and Engels highly appreciated Dietzgen as a thinker.
+Marx wrote that Dietzgen expressed “many excellent thoughts, and as a product of the independent thinking of a worker, worthy of amazement.”
+Engels echoed Marx, “And it is remarkable that we were not alone in discovering this materialistic dialectic, which for many years now has been our best tool of labor and our sharpest weapon; the German worker Joseph Dietzgen rediscovered it independently of us and even independently of Hegel.”)
+After the revolution of 1848 he emigrated to America, and then went to Russia in 1864.
+Working in a tannery in St. Petersburg, Dietzgen devoted all his leisure time to philosophy, political economy and socialism.
+He wrote a large philosophical treatise, The Essence of the Mental Labor of Man (1869), a review of the first volume of Das Kapital.
+Dietzgen then returned to Germany, and again moved to America, where he wrote Excursions of a Socialist in the Field of the Theory of Knowledge (1887) and Acquisition of Philosophy (1895).